 Computing was one area that ARPA chose to explore.
 In 1962, Jack P. Ruina, director of ARPA, established the Information Processing Techniques Office (IPTO).
+(He later became a professor of Electrical Engineering at MIT and an MIT Vice President.)
 J. C. R. Licklider was the first director of IPTO.
 He accepted the position with ARPA on his condition that he would be allowed to implement the vision of interactive computing and time-sharing. [hauben-netizens] Licklider chose to devote substantial funding to a few "centers of excellence" in the area of time-sharing. [lick-inter]

 "A consummate political operator,